dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 Prior to my senior year of undergrad, I cold-emailed [Zakir Durumeric][zakir] about the possibility of doing research.
 At the time, Zakir was a second-year graduate student working with [Alex Halderman][jhalderm].
-I was convinced I wasn't smart enough to work with Halderman's research group, but a friend of mine told me to stop doubting myself and do it anyway.
+I'd met him before, and I had already taken the computer security course that he was a teaching assitant for.
+I was convinced I wasn't smart enough to work with Halderman's research group, a friend of mine told me to stop doubting myself and send the email.
 This was arguably single most important piece of advice I received in all of undergrad.
-I would not have PhD or a [company][censys] if not for this email.
+I would not have PhD or a [company][censys] if I did not send that email.

-> TODO contents of email

 Why did I want to go to grad school?
 It was a combination of reasons, some good, some bad.
 I knew I didn't want to spend a career building CRUD apps, I